 Whitby is the gateway to the Heritage North Yorkshire coast and is steeped in history and culture.
 With its associations with Captain James Cook, one of the country’s greatest explorers, Whitby Abbey, one of the country’s leading architectural sites and the proximity to the North York Moors National Park, it’s hardly surprising to find, that after London, this part of the North Yorkshire coastline has, at times been rated the second most popular place to visit in the United Kingdom.
 In spring 2019 Whitby beach was the only beach in Yorkshire to be awarded Blue Flag status.

 Whitby is a small fishing town, unspoilt by time, with its winding cobbled streets and fascinating shops.
 You will find local crafts such as jewellery made from the famous Whitby Jet and local Victorian photographs by Frank Meadow Sutcliff.
 For antique collectors there are numerous antique shops throughout the town.
 For nature lovers there are sea trips from the harbour to see whales, dolphins and seals at the appropriate times of the year.
-For walkers, the North Yorkshire Moors National Park is right on our doorstep.
+For walkers, the North York Moors National Park is right on our doorstep.

 The town is famous for its seafood.
 There are numerous restaurants offering a whole spectrum of dishes, from a traditional Fish n’ Chip supper to fine dining experiences, including lobster Benedict for breakfast!
 Scroll down for restaurant suggestions.